- Armament and disarmament

 - Peace and development

-In the first phase of the Mistra Geopolitics Project (2017–20), SIPRI researchers are primarily engaged in two work packages of Mistra Geopolitics; work package one ‘Geopolitics and Security in the Anthropocene’ and work package four ‘The Interrelationships between Geopolitics and the SDGs’.
-The key goal in work package one is to investigate how political drivers, risks and security threats of global environmental change are construed today, and what the implications are for our understanding of security and geopolitics.
-This work package also involves future prospects, which will be explored through stakeholder dialogues and through a series of interviews with experts and policymakers.
-Work package four focuses on how resources dynamics and geopolitical interests affects strategies for sustainable development.
+In the first phase of the Mistra Geopolitics Project (2017–20), SIPRI researchers are primarily engaged in two work packages: work package one ‘Geopolitics and Security in the Anthropocene’; and work package four ‘The Interrelationships between Geopolitics and the SDGs’.
+The key goal in work package one is to investigate how political drivers, security risks of global environmental change are construed, and what the implications are for understanding security and geopolitics.
+Work package four focuses on how resource dynamics and geopolitical interests affect strategies for sustainable development.